July 9, 2020

 Source: Wikimedia Commons

-The post-Freudian psychologist Erik Erikson is most renowned for his research on psychosocial development.
+The post-Freudian psychologist Erik Erikson is most renowned for his research on psychosocial development which impacted learning theorists way after him.
 In particular, Erikson demonstrated the potential impact of social experiences across a lifetime, and their power to shape our identity.
-In this sense, it is nurture rather than nature that truly shapes who we are.
+In this sense, social learning theory emphasizes that nurture rather than nature truly shapes who we are.
 Among other socio-cultural interactions, education plays a vital role in nurturing and supporting maturation.
 In the 1950s, Erikson outlined eight maturation stages from birth to death, not only focusing on cognitive potential, but also ego identity formation, emotional development, value development, and the impact of social environments.

 Psychologist David Kolb made significant contributions towards brain-based learning theories, further expanding our understanding of different learning styles and how they fit into the learning cycle.
 In contrast to the VARK model, Kolb’s model focuses on internal cognitive processing.
 First outlining his theory in 1984, Kolb outlined two dimensions of learning that represent the two hemispheres of the brain: perception and processing.
 Perceived information is experienced by a learner on a continuum from concrete experiences to abstract conceptualizations.
 In the processing dimension, a learner might process information in the form of active experimentation or reflective observation.